The Fairness of Credit Scoring Models: Introduction

 We illustrate our fairness assessment framework by testing for gender discrimination in a database of retail borrowers.
-First, we show that our tests are able to detect direct discrimination when gender is explicitly used as a feature to assess creditworthiness.
-Second, when gender is not included in the feature space, most considered scoring models turn out to be fair regardless of the considered metrics.
+First, we show that our tests are able to reject the fairness hypothesis when gender is explicitly used as a feature in the credit scoring model.
+Second, when gender is excluded from the feature space, most considered scoring models turn out to be fair regardless of the considered metrics.
 Interestingly, the null hypothesis of fairness is still rejected for some highly non-linear ML models.
-Furthermore, we show that the choice of the parameters controlling the learning process of the algorithms strongly impacts fairness.
-We see this high sensitivity of the fairness measures as an important source of operational risk in ML credit models.
-We then turn to the identification of the features originating the lack of fairness, called candidate variables.
-When scrutinizing these variables, we discover that they are of two types: (1) those who correlate with gender and/or default and (2) those who exhibit a weak correlation with gender and default.
-Finally, we show that neutralizing a single variable can be sufficient to boost fairness, yet preserving the overall predictive performance of the model.
-In terms of fairness/performance trade-off, our simple mitigation method outperforms alternative methods based on the re-estimation of the model.
+Furthermore, we observe that the choice of the parameters controlling the learning process (hyperparameters) of the algorithms strongly impacts fairness.
+This high sensitivity of the fairness measures to hyperparameter tuning happens to be an important source of operational risk in ML credit models.
+Then, we turn to the identification of the features originating the lack of fairness, called candidate variables.
+When scrutinizing these variables, we discover that they are of two types: those that strongly correlate with gender and/or default and those that only exhibit a weak correlation with them.